db0htc/gyroheadtracker/README.md

 https://www.adafruit.com/product/4210

 at the time of this writing, the total cost before shipping is under $50.
 Not bad for a cheap head tracker with low latency and good accuracy!
-Please support Adafruit by buying from them, their code libraries and hardware has made so many projects like this one possible their contributions the arduino ecosystem can not be understated
+Please support Adafruit by buying from them, their code libraries and hardware has made so many projects like this one possible, and their contributions the arduino ecosystem can not be understated

 This project should work with any ESP-32-S3 adjacent board, and any BNO080 gyro, using I2C wiring as appropriate, but i recommend the three links above for plug and play simplicity